Cascoda/cascoda-sdk/posix/app/sniffer/README.md

 ## Quick Start

 Connect a Chili2D running the USB `mac-dongle` binary to your computer.
 Alternatively, [purchase a Packet Sniffer dongle from one of our distributors](https://www.cascoda.com/wheretobuy/).
+NOTE: For the best reliability, connect the device directly to your PC instead of to a USB hub.

 Once you [download and install the Cascoda Windows Tools](https://github.com/Cascoda/cascoda-sdk/releases/latest), use the following terminal command to start a sniffer on channel 21, and open a Wireshark window to view the sniffed packets.
 This is the most common usecase and it works on Windows & Linux desktops.
 ```bash